bhavanaab/Calculator/README.md

-calculator using HTML5 , CSS3  and JavaScript
+Simple working calculator using HTML5 , CSS3  and JavaScript